 - Corn Chips & canned bean or cheese dip

 Shelf-stable MREs (Meals Ready To Eat)

 MREs are one of the best shelf-stable emergency meals you can store for a short-term emergency.
-They are a self-contained meal that requires very little to prepare.
-MREs are actual survival-type food because they have everything you need to eat when emergency circumstances don’t allow for cooking or food preparation.
+They are self-contained meal that requires very little to prepare.
+MREs are survival-type food because they have everything you need to eat when emergency circumstances don’t allow cooking or food preparation.